JHAhmed/vidsum/README.md

     ```

 3. **Configure environment variables:**
-    - Copy `.env.example` to `.env` and fill in your Supabase and Kinde credentials.
+    - Copy `.env.example` to `.env` and fill in your Supabase credentials.

 4. **Run the development server:**
     ```bash